 Our menus require a little explanation….

 ALL DAY MENU served 10.00 – 18.00 – no reservations required and never a very long wait as we have tables on three floors.
 We are busiest between 12.30 and 14.30 and suggest 10.00 is a great time to visit.
 NB our museum closes at 18.00

-For those guests who are sadly unable to enjoy a Sally Lunn Bun we have wheat free scones and cakes.
+For those guests who are sadly unable to enjoy a Sally Lunn Bun we have no gluten scones and no gluten cakes.

 Our DINNER and EARLY DINNER menus offer hot Trencher dishes.
 Traditionally, a type of bread – known as “Trencher”- was used before the invention of plates.
 Unlike plates (invented around 1500), the Trencher bread gets its flavour from the food and is eaten as part of the meal.
 The use of Trencher breads remained popular in Georgian England, perhaps the most famous of all being the Sally Lunn Bun, enjoyed at Sally Lunn’s for over 300 years.
 Our dinner menus are downloadable here.